I'VE BEEN VICTIMISED FOR RAISING CONCERNS

 All acts of victimisation against whistleblowers are a breach of your employment rights.

-If you have been victimised but it is not connected to whistleblowing, then we will not be able to offer you advice and we recommend that you call one of the other advice bodies found on our referral page.
+If you have been victimised but it is not connected to whistleblowing, then we recommend that you call one of the other organisations found on our referral page.

 A helpful way to think about whether an emotional response to whistleblowing crosses over into victimisation is whether any acts from managers or co-workers makes it difficult for you to do your job.
-For example, there can be a big difference between not being greeted in the morning and being taken off a key project you were overseeing.
-We recommend keeping a diary or a timeline of incidents.
+If they do, this is more likely to be victimisation.
+For example, there can be a big difference between not being greeted in the morning because your co-workers are unhappy about you blowing the whistle (not necessarily victimisation) and being taken off a key project you were overseeing (victimisation).

 There is no formal list of what is considered victimisation but here are some examples: